 Hemorrhage — Excessive bleeding (hemorrhage) occurs in a small number of cases.
 Excessive bleeding may require a blood transfusion and/or a return to the operating room to find and stop it.

 Infection — Low-grade fever is common after hysterectomy, is not always caused by infection, and usually resolves without treatment.
 However, a high or persistent fever may signal an infection.
-Serious infection occurs in less than five percent of women, and can usually be treated with intravenous antibiotics.
+Serious infection occurs in less than 5 percent of women and can usually be treated with intravenous antibiotics.
 Much less commonly, patients require another surgical procedure.

 Urinary retention — Urinary retention, or the inability to pass urine, can occur after vaginal hysterectomy.
 Urine can be drained using a catheter until retention resolves, usually within 24 to 48 hours.

 Damage to adjacent organs — The urinary bladder, ureters (small tubes leading from the kidneys to the bladder), and large and small intestines are located in the lower abdomen and pelvis and can be injured during hysterectomy.
-Bladder injury occurs one to two percent of women who have vaginal hysterectomy, while bowel injury occurs in less than one percent of women.
+Bladder injury occurs in 1 to 2 percent of women who have vaginal hysterectomy, while bowel injury occurs in less than 1 percent of women.
 Injury can usually be detected and corrected at the time of surgery.
 If detected after surgery, another operation may be needed.

 RECOVERY AFTER VAGINAL HYSTERECTOMY

 Fluids and food are generally offered soon after surgery.
-Intravenous (IV) fluids may be administered during the first day, particularly if there is nausea or vomiting.
-Pain medicine is given as needed, either intravenously, or by intramuscular (IM) injection or pill.
+Intravenous fluids may be administered during the first day, particularly if there is nausea or vomiting.
+Pain medicine is given as needed, either intravenously, or by intramuscular injection or pill.
 Patients are encouraged to resume their normal daily activities as soon as possible.
 Being active is particularly important since it helps to prevent complications, such as blood clots, pneumonia, and gas pains.
 Many patients are able to go home on the same day of their procedure or the following morning.

 More information about recovery from hysterectomy is available separately.
-(See "Patient information: Care after gynecologic surgery (Beyond the Basics)".)
+(See "Patient education: Care after gynecologic surgery (Beyond the Basics)".)

 LIFE AFTER VAGINAL HYSTERECTOMY